surfer190/fixes/docs/http/http2.md

 ---
 # Learning HTTP/2

+#### TL;DR

+    * `http2` only works on a TLS connection (not according to the spec but due to browsers blocking it on http1)
+    * In `http/1.0` each object requested from the server needed its own TCP connection
+    * In `http/1.1` a single connection is used per host and all the requests are done on that persistent connection - but a single slow request will block the next request - head-of-line blocking
+    * `http/2.0` used TCP efficiently and allowed multiple streams of data within a single connection - interleaving requests and response - called multiplexing.
+Streams can also be prioritised.

+### Intro

 HTTP/2 (`h2`) is the major revision of the network protocol used by the world wide web - **meant to improve the perceived performance of loading web content**

 HTTP/1.1 was approved in 1999 - since then nothing has changed.